MicrochipTech/PIC32MZW1_AnyCloud/README.md

 - USB-UART converter

-***Note:*** Please use MPLABX 5.45 or higher with MHC 3.6.2 or higher to edit and regenerate the project
+***Note:*** Please use MPLABX 6.00 or higher with MHC 3.6.2 or higher to edit and regenerate the project.
+There are some files which include manual changes and these will need to be retained when regenrating the code.

 ## Hardware Setup